dz1domin/image_pathfinding/README.md

 - cdn.

 # How to run
+Go to our Release page and select the most suitable option for your system.
+You can find them under [this link](https://github.com/Dodzik/AiPO_project/releases/latest).
 ## Linux
 Download *.tar.gz from Releases and run e.g. for newest linux 64 bit release
 ```